Hierarchy-Aware Multimodal Unlearning for Medical AI: Benchmark:

 \subsection{Data Construction Pipeline}

-Building on the hierarchical design, we construct \ourdataset{} to realistically model multi-level dependencies present in real-world medical data.
-This section introduces our data collection process and outlines the specific task designs, emphasizing how each component leverages the hierarchy to evaluate unlearning performance at multiple levels.

 \textbf{Data Collection.} We build \ourdataset{} on top of MIMIC-CXR \citep{johnson2019mimic}, a large-scale de-identified multimodal medical dataset containing paired chest X-rays and radiology reports for over 65{,}000 patients.
-Each patient may have multiple imaging studies, and each report typically includes four standardized sections, \textit{Examination}, \textit{Indication}, \textit{Findings}, and \textit{Impression}, which form a natural \textit{patient–study–section} hierarchy.
-Leveraging this inherent structure, we first retain only studies that contain all four standard report sections, and then filter patients who have at least four such studies.
+Each patient has one or more imaging studies, and each report typically includes four standardized sections, \textit{Examination}, \textit{Indication}, \textit{Findings}, and \textit{Impression}, which form a natural \textit{patient--study--section} hierarchy.
+We leverage this inherent structure to first retain only studies that contain all four standard report sections, and then filter patients who have at least four such studies.
 For each remaining patient, we randomly sample four studies (or retain all if exactly four).
 Similarly, for each selected study, we randomly sample four report sections (retaining all if exactly four) for downstream processing.
 To simulate a realistic multi-institutional environment, we group every eight eligible patients into a single synthetic institution, producing multiple distinct institutions.
-From these, we sample eight institutions to construct \ourdataset{}.
-This construction preserves clinical relationships while enabling systematic evaluation of unlearning at multiple granularities.